György Harag: Studies and Cluj debut

 In 1946 was admitted to the Academy of Performing Arts, onto actor academic specialisation (lacking the director's academic specialisation).
 Of the fifty students admitted, just eighteen reached BA.
 From the beginning, Harag had been shown, so that (together with four of his colleagues) is committed to the Hungarian State Theatre of Cluj.
 From now on, he continued his studies in parallel with his work at the theatre.
 In 1947, he had played seven roles as an actor and in 1949 took place his debut as a director (having been gained experience through collaborations with eminent figures as assistant director of the theater).

 During his academic studies, he had the privilege of being guided by artists like Lili Poór, Lajos Szabó, Ferenc Delly, Miklós Tompa, Ernő Szabó, György Kovács and Lajos Kőmives Nagy.

 According to his own confession we find out that in these years, he managed to draw the devotion and respect for theater and also to acquire the bases of acting and administration:

-"The stage was our altar, it was a temple where nobody ought to whistle, to enter with dirty shoes or hat on.
-As for me, even after all these very many years, I take my hat when I walk on stage.
-We have worked with great delicacy and professionalism.
-It was a realistic based school, built on Konstantin Stanislavski’s theories.
-As well as my entire generation, I had the opportunity to be guided by the great master Tompa himself, arrangements of transposing the text on stage. (...)
-It was a very new style to performances full of gestures, pathetic and majestic wrapped immersions of those times."
+The stage was regarded as a formal space that required respect.
+Performers were expected to observe certain conventions, such as not whistling, and not entering with dirty shoes or while wearing a hat.
+The speaker stated that, even after many years, they continue to remove their hat when walking on stage.

+The work was described as being carried out with care and professionalism.
+The acting approach was characterized as realist, based on the theories of Konstantin Stanislavski.
+Members of the speaker’s generation, including the speaker, were guided by director Tompa, particularly in adapting dramatic texts for stage performance.

+The style of performance at the time differed from earlier forms.
+It moved away from performances dominated by broad gestures and heightened emotional expression toward a more restrained and immersive approach.